nicole140002-wang/Wellington-Lower-Hutt-Earthquake-Shaking-Exposure-RiskScape-Demo/README.md

 <br>

-<em>Figure 4.
+<em>Figure 3.
 Comparison of building-count and building-footprint-area exposure at MMI ≥ 5.6 and MMI ≥ 5.8 in Lower Hutt City and Wellington City.</em>

 </div>

-The results show a clear difference in the spatial distribution of shaking exposure between the two study areas.
+The results show a clear difference in shaking exposure between the two study areas.

 Lower Hutt had a substantially larger proportion of both buildings and building footprint area exposed to the higher modelled MMI ranges than Wellington City.

-The RiskScape results were highly consistent with the independently derived ArcGIS Pro results, supporting the reliability of the hazard-sampling workflow.
+The RiskScape results were highly consistent with the independently derived ArcGIS Pro results, providing an independent cross-check of the hazard-sampling workflow.

 ## Tools & Skills Demonstrated